dalong0514/readnotes/20200201读书笔记/2020103Build-an-API-with-LaravelR00.md

 ### 01. The case

-As mentioned earlier, we will be using a case to establish a common ground.
-It makes it easier for us to give examples in a context you understand, and lets us reuse this context for planning and later implementation.
 By having a case that simulates a real life example, it might be easier for you to understand the concepts we will present to you and apply them into your own projects in the future.
 We all learn differently, but it is our experience that having a case and a context makes it easier to see the concepts applied and learn how to apply them yourself.
 So without further ado, let’s get into the case:

 Anna’s Bookstore has existed since the early 90s where it opened as a small cornershop in the city.
 It isn’t a fancy place — the floor, bookshelves and furniture make it seem a bit like your grandma’s place, but it’s cosy, welcoming and the perfect combination of a bookstore and coffee shop, where you will feel right at home.
 Customers come back for Anna’s personality, which is reflected in every little thing in the store, and especially the selection of books.
 It’s not the selection of books you’ll find in every store; these are hand-picked by Anna herself.
 She’ll often offer customers a cup of coffee and discuss a book, or the work of an author, when there isn’t anything to do at the cash register.
 You can feel that both literature and people are her passion.